Archiv für den Monat: April 2024

 unchanged at 5.50%.
 As a reminder, the central bank dropped

-in the last policy
+the tightening bias in the last policy

 decision stating that interest rates will need to remain at restrictive level